jrsHenrique/GuitarHero/README.md

 # How to play

 - Choose your song
-- Control de fret buttons with ASDFG keys and strum with the left arrow
+- Control the fret buttons with ASDFG keys and strum with the left arrow